bbchallenge/bbchallenge/src/routes/(app)/antihydra/+page.md

 The highest number of steps for 5-state machines was [recently proven to be 47,176,870](https://discuss.bbchallenge.org/t/july-2nd-2024-we-have-proved-bb-5-47-176-870/237), and with this all values of BB(n) up to BB(5) are [now known](https://www.quantamagazine.org/amateur-mathematicians-find-fifth-busy-beaver-turing-machine-20240702/).
 Now, work has begun to find the longest running (but halting) Turing Machine program with 6 states - the value of BB(6).

 But researchers have already encountered a difficult problem: a 6-state machine that exhibits behavior of a kind no one has ever managed to prove to halt or not.
-Its behavior can be described very simply in the language of English:
+Its behavior is simple:

 > Starting with the number 8, and repeatedly adding half of the number to itself, rounding down to get a whole number (8->12->18->27->40->60->90->135->202...), will there eventually be a point where you have seen (strictly) more than twice as many odd numbers as even numbers (if so, halt)?